The GDS Workflow

 Generally, you will use Cypher projection in the Neo4j Browser and Native projection in the Python driver.

-In this workshop, we will focus on Cypher projection first, and then introduce Native projection later.
+In this workshop, we will focus on Cypher projection.
+Native projection is covered in the GDS Python Client & Aura Graph Analytics workshop.

 Cypher projection